linsong/sedona/README.md

 ### Customize build platform
 If it's necessary to cross-compile sedona to custom platform with own set of additional or modified kits, please follow instructions described [here](./adm/CustomBuild.md).

+## Contribution
+Contribution is always welcomed!
+If you want to contribute(add new feature, fix bugs etc), please create an issue first so that if others are interested, related discussion can happen there.
+At last, please avoid sending huge pull request.

+The *master* branch is used as base branch for development, if you want to contribute, branch from here.

+ *stable* branch is used for stable features and for non-developer users, if you don't want to try bleeding edge features, you should use codes from this branch. *master* branch features will be merged to *stable* branch periodically before every release.

+Happy Hacking! :-)